 - Ensure battery capacity is clearly labeled by the manufacturer

-Picking up 2 x 20,000 mAh external batteries is probably a good gift for someone going travelling.
+Picking up 2 x 20,000 mAh external batteries is probably a good gift for someone traveling abroad.
 At under $20 USD, they’re cheap enough and easy to swap as opposed to carrying a single, larger battery.

 You can find these and other external batteries on Amazon.